bertonfederico/mri_compressive_sensing/_1_sparse_sampling/README.md

 To explore this idea, we can apply different sampling techniques in the k-space after performing a 2D FFT transform of the MRI image.
 To simplify the sampling process, a mask was chosen because the sampling modes based on it are more intuitive and computationally less complex.
 Three different sampling modes are considered for compression:

-1. **Gaussian sampling**: in this mode, k-space values are sampled following a Gaussian distribution, concentrating the sampling more toward the center of the k-space.
+1. Gaussian sampling: in this mode, k-space values are sampled following a Gaussian distribution, concentrating the sampling more toward the center of the k-space.

-2. **Random sampling**: in this mode, k-space values are chosen randomly, without any priority, to create a sample selection that does not follow a specific pattern.
+2. Random sampling: in this mode, k-space values are chosen randomly, without any priority, to create a sample selection that does not follow a specific pattern.

-3. **Threshold sampling**: here, only the coefficients in the k-space that exceed a certain amplitude threshold are selected, excluding the lowest values, which generally contain less meaningful information for the image.
+3. Threshold sampling: here, only the coefficients in the k-space that exceed a certain amplitude threshold are selected, excluding the lowest values, which generally contain less meaningful information for the image.

 To compare these modes, the same percentage (10%) of the highest values is taken and the others are set to zero.
 This approach allows observing the effect of each sampling type on the final image quality and data compression.
 The results show that the optimal mode is the one that selects the highest coefficients, since it retains the most relevant information for image reconstruction.
 However, the Gaussian mode does not differ much from it, since the FFT2D in the k-space tends to concentrate mainly around the center, which makes Gaussian sampling similar to sampling the highest values.